 There are four picnic and barbecue areas with nearby playgrounds for the kids and onlookers, plus a state-of-the-art educational interpretive centre perched above the parklands and lake.”

 The following video is a great resource explaining Seqwater’s role in ensuring a safe and reliable water supply for South East Queensland.
-Have a watch here
+Have a watch here.

-City of Gold Coast’s water and sewerage network and assets are worth more than $3.7 billion and include:
+The city of Gold Coast’s water and sewerage network and assets are worth more than $3.7 billion and include:

-Our own Dr Karl, examines the question, “Do we need eight glasses of water a day?” in this article.
+Our own Dr. Karl examines the question, “Do we need eight glasses of water a day?” in this article.

-Despite a lack of evidence, the advice from most authorities is that a sedentary person should drink at least eight glasses of water (about eight ounces each) per day.
+Despite a lack of evidence, the advice from most authorities is that a passive person should drink at least eight glasses of water (about eight ounces each) per day.
 That totals almost two litres.
 Active people should drink more.

 Some reasons our bodies need drinking water are: